mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 #### 1:36:06

-**Question**: Can you say what an arhat is?
+**Question:** Can you say what an arhat is?

-**Katagiri**: Well, arhats, bodhisattvas, and tathāgatas are all categories of Buddhist capabilities.
+**Katagiri:** Well, arhats, bodhisattvas, and tathāgatas are all categories of Buddhist capabilities.
 So temporarily, we categorize the buddhas’ capability, the quality of buddha is categorized. *[Unintelligible]* ... there is arhat, and bodhisattva, and well-gone, et cetera.
 Arhat means a person who deserves to have respect from others.
 To deserve respect, to command respect from others, that is arhat, because he becomes arhat by reaching the final goal, entering nirvana.
 So everyone respects that; perfect.

 #### 1:37:39

-**Question**: What happens when death comes to an arhat?
+**Question:** What happens when death comes to an arhat?
 If an arhat is just waiting for death, what happens when death comes?

-**Katagiri**: Well, he can’t discriminate between death and his life.
+**Katagiri:** Well, he can’t discriminate between death and his life.
 His death is just the same as his life.
 Just wait for death, but that death is not something particular apart from life.
 Just death; that’s the exact same as life.

 You know that death consists of many moments; life is the same.
 Life is also consisting of many moments, according to the time process.
 What’s different between death and life?
 We can try to put a certain name on a certain moment, which is called death, or which is called life.
 That is our name.
 But basically, it is all the same.
 Moments are just going on: moment, moment, moment.